 The latest reports and analyses from other WLG firms:

-- Britain's decision to leave the European Union poses many unanswered questions.
+Britain's decision to leave the European Union poses many unanswered questions.
 In their recent blog post "Brexit and Dispute Resolution - How Can You Start Preparing Now?", Finnish firm Castrén & Snellman suggests that related risks in drafting agreements can be minimized by including clauses favouring arbitration and applying governing law as that of an EU member state.
-More on this approach is available here.